-All new members of staff will undergo an induction that includes familiarisation with the Club's safeguarding and child protection policy and safe working practices on their activities, as well as identification of their child protection training needs.
-They will be required to sign the Safer Working Practices Guide.
+All new members of staff will undergo an induction that includes familiarisation with the Club's safeguarding policy and safe working practices on their activities, as well as identification of their respective training needs.
+They will be provided with the EFL Guide to Safer Working Practices.

 We will also work with players and parents to raise awareness of safeguarding issues that may affect them e.g. social media issues.
-The Head of Safeguarding will undertake Local Authority lead safeguarding training every two years.